Noneyabizzy/BW-basic-dedupe/README.md

 # BW-basic-dedupe

 A single HTML file that reads a Bitwarden JSON export, groups entries that are copies of each other, and helps you decide which copy to keep — giving priority to the one holding a passkey or an authenticator code.
-It produces a deletion list you work through inside Bitwarden.
-It never changes your vault.
+It produces a deletion list you work through inside Bitwarden or use the updated JSON to import to a freshly emptied vault.
+It never directly changes your vault.

 ## How it handles your data